WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_visual_doc_en.md

 d) In the above concept, the widget needs to be able to be bound to a virtual view to receive the parameters of the patched view.
 2. The virtual view is a row inserted in the database, and its project_ ID and source_ ID is -1; The SQL, model, variable, and config fields are all null.
 3. It only supports the creation of a widget bound to a virtual view when it is called by other systems and parameters are passed.
 You cannot manually select to bind a virtual view when creating a widget.
-4.	参The parameter view needs to conform to the following JSON format.
+4. The parameter view needs to conform to the following JSON format.
 a) Correspondence between data source type and specific data content:

 |dataSourceType |dataSourceContent |